+In comparison with the VIVT L1 caches, the usability of VIPT/PIPT caches for classic cache channel transmission is much reduced.
+This is because a normal (i.e., unprivileged) process only has knowledge of its own virtual address space, which is usually mapped to non-linear physical address spaces.
+As a result, normal processes cannot be completely certain of the cache line that a memory access would affect due to address translation.
 Server virtualization has further complicated the addressing uncertainty by adding another layer of indirection to memory addressing.
-As illustrated in Figure 1(b), the "physical memory" of a guest VM is still virtualized, and access to it must be further translated.
+As illustrated in Figure 1(b), even the "physical memory" of a guest VM is virtualized, and access to it must be further translated.
 As a result, it is very difficult, if not impossible, for a process in a guest VM (especially for a full virtualization VM) to discover the actual physical memory addresses of a memory region.

-Due to the addressing uncertainty, for classic covert channels on virtualized systems, the number of cache regions is reduced to a minimum of only two [18, 30].
+Due to the addressing uncertainty, for classic covert channels on virtualized systems, the number of cache regions is reduced to a minimum of only two [2, 4].

-3.2 Scheduling Uncertainty
+B. Scheduling Uncertainty

 Classic cache channel data transmission depends on a cache pattern "round-trip"-the receiver completely resets the cache and correctly passes it to the sender; and the sender completely prepares the cache pattern and correctly passes it back to the receiver.
 Therefore, to successfully transmit one cache pattern, the sender and receiver must be strictly round-robin scheduled.
 However, without special scheduling arrangements (i.e., collusion) from the hypervisor, such idealistic scheduling rarely happens.
-On production virtualized systems, the physical processors are usually oversubscribed in order to increase utilization.
+On production virtualized systems, the physical processors are usually heavily multi-subscribed in order to increase utilization.
 In other words, each physical processing core serves more than one virtual processor from different VMs.
 As a result, there exist many scheduling patterns that prevent successful cache pattern "round-trip", such as:

-- Channel not cleared for send: The receiver is descheduled before it finishes resetting the cache. - Channel invalidated for send: The receiver finishes resetting the cache, but another unrelated VM is scheduled to run immediately after. - Sending incomplete: The sender is de-scheduled before it finishes preparing the cache. - Symbol destroyed: The sender finishes preparing the cache, but another unrelated VM is scheduled to run immediately after. - Receiving incomplete: The receiver is de-scheduled before it finishes reading the cache. - Channel access collision: The sender and receiver are executed in parallel on processor cores that share the L2 cache.
+- \ Channel not cleared for send: The receiver is descheduled before it finishes resetting the cache. - \ Channel invalidated for send: The receiver finishes resetting the cache, but another unrelated VM is scheduled to run immediately after. - \ Sending incomplete: The sender is de-scheduled before it finishes preparing the cache. - \ Symbol destroyed: The sender finishes preparing the cache, but another unrelated VM is scheduled to run immediately after. - \ Receiving incomplete: The receiver is de-scheduled before it finishes reading the cache. - \ Channel access collision: The sender and receiver are executed in parallel on processor cores that share cache.

-Xu et al. [30] have clearly illustrated the problem of scheduling uncertainty in two of their measurements.
+Xu et al. [4] have clearly illustrated the problem of scheduling uncertainty in two of their measurements.
 First, in a laboratory setup, the error rate of their covert channel increases from near 1% to 20-30% after adding just one non-participating VM with moderate workload.
 Second, in the Amazon EC2 cloud, they have discovered that only 10.5% of the cache measurements at the receiver side are valid for data transmission, due to the fact that the hypervisor's scheduling is different from the idealistic scheduling.